UniReps/unireps.github.io/_posts/2024-11-18-patient-journey.md

 ### 5.Sort Events:
 Ensure the data is sorted by patient and event time to maintain a chronological order of treatments.

+Next, a text string representation of each patient's journey is generated.
+The summary for each patient includes:
+-The treatment day.
+-The drugs taken on that day.
+-The diagnosis on that day.
+-The diagnostic panel on that day.
+These text strings can then be sent as input into a Large Language Model (LLM) to create a set of embeddings which can be used as a numerical representation for further analysis.
+These embeddings capture the semantic and syntactic nuances of the patient's journey, allowing us to compare and analyze different patient experiences.
+Once generated, these embeddings are stored in a vector database, enabling efficient retrieval and similarity search.
+By clustering these embeddings, we can identify groups of patients with similar treatment trajectories, allowing for deeper insights into treatment effectiveness and potential side effects.
+This approach enables us to uncover hidden patterns and trends that may not be apparent through traditional data analysis methods.

 ---

 ## Clustering

+This approach leverages pre-generated patient journey embeddings.
+These embeddings are numerical representations that capture the semantic relationships between words and events within a patient’s journey.The choice of embedding technique depends on the specific data structure (e.g., individual events vs. entire journey) and desired level of granularity.
+The K-Means algorithm uses a distance metric to determine the closest cluster centroid for each data point.
+Here, we performed Euclidean distance between two data points (embeddings) in the multidimensional space they occupy.
+The x-coordinate and y-coordinate represent the 2D projections of higher dimensional data, created by the t-SNE algorithm.Each dot corresponds to a specific patient’s data point.
+Patients are grouped based on similarities, which could be useful for further analysis like treatment effects, side effects, or disease progression.

 Syntax highlighting is provided within `<d-code>` tags.
 An example of inline code snippets: `<d-code language="html">let x = 10;</d-code>`.